seanox/virtual-environment/launcher/README.md

 # Changes (Change Log)
-## 1.0.0 20220325 (summary of the current version)
+## 1.0.1 20220401 (summary of the current version)
-NT: Release is available
+BF: Build: Correction of the version number
+BF: Build: Optimization of the release info process
+BF: Build: Optimization of the build process

 [Read more](https://raw.githubusercontent.com/seanox/virtual-environment-creator/master/launcher/CHANGES)